cheak1974/remi-app-template/sslkeys/lets_encrypt.md

 ```shell script
 sudo certbot certonly --standalone
 ```
-- If all went well the certificates are stored in /etc/letsencrypt/keys
+- If all went well the certificates are stored in /etc/letsencrypt/live/www.your.domain.com/
-- point to the keyfiles with /config/config.py
+- point to the keyfiles with /remi-app-template-location/config/config.py
 - enable remi app template again
-- if existing configure your reverse proxy to redirect http to https
+- if existing configure your reverse proxy (like haproxy or nginx) to redirect http to https

 You can copy the freshly created keys from /etc/letsencrypt/live/your.domain.com/ to REMI App Template sslkeys folder